rpl-cmu/leo/README.md

 We borrow this example from [The Differentiable Cross-Entropy Method](https://github.com/facebookresearch/dcem/) repository.
 We extend the example by adding in energy-based learning method (LEO), unrolling Gauss-Newton method and additional preprocessing and visualization utilities.

-To run the regression example:
+To run the regression example, execute in the `leopy/` dir:
 ```
 python scripts/examples/regression.py
 ```